Property Rights to Land and Agricultural Organization: An Argentina-United States Comparison

-We thank seminar participants at the Seminar on Property, Solstrand, Bergen, Norway; the Property and Environment Research Center, Bozeman, Montana; the Center for Economic Liberty, Arizona State University; as well as Lee Alston for comments and Andrew Hutchins for research assistance.
+We thank Lee Alston, Douglas Allen, Eric Hilt, Ron Johnson, Naomi Lamoreaux, Trevon Logan, Jim Roumasset, and Tom Weiss for valuable comments and suggestions, as well as by participants at the NBER DAE Spring Program Meeting (2021), Society for Institutional and Organizational Economics Conference (2021), Mountain West Economic History Conference, Logan, UT (2020), Seminar on Property, Solstrand, Bergen, Norway (2019), workshop at the Property and Environment Research Center (PERC), Bozeman, Montana (2019), and conference at the Center for Economic Liberty, Arizona State University (2019).
+We thank Andrew Hutchens for research assistance.
+All errors are our own.
 The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.

 Eric C. Edwards & Martin Fiszbein & Gary D. Libecap, 2022.
 "Property Rights to Land and Agricultural Organization: An Argentina–United States Comparison," The Journal of Law and Economics, vol 65(S1), pages S1-S33.